anyswap/CrossChain-Bridge/README.md

     2. `PasswordFile`
     3. `RpcAddress`

     For example,

     we are configing `user1` now, we should config `KeystoreFile` and `PasswordFile` use `user1`'s keystore and password file (we will get `user1`'s private key to sign a DCRM requesting).

     And we should config `RpcAddress` to the RPC address of the running `gdcrm` node of `user1` (we will do RPC calls to this address to complete DCRM signing or accepting, etc.)

-3. create DCRM sub-groups for signing (**`only swapserver need`**)
+3. create DCRM sub-groups for signing

     In the above step we have created a `2/3 threshold` DCRM group.

     In signing we only need 2 members to agree.

-    So we prepared the sub-groups for signing. (please see more detail about DCRM [here](https://github.com/fsn-dev/dcrm-walletService))
+    So we prepared the sub-groups (`2/2`) for signing. (eg. user1 + user2, user1 + user3)
+    please see more detail about DCRM [here](https://github.com/fsn-dev/dcrm-walletService)

     After created, we should config `SignGroups` in `[Dcrm]` accordingly.